Having very large breasts can be a hindrance for many women.

 You know you want a breast reduction and lift, but how do you find the right surgeon for your needs?

 Dr Robert Goldman is a specialist surgeon based in Perth.
-With 35 years of cosmetic surgery experience, Dr Goldman also has a lengthy list of qualifications, including FRACS, MB, ChB, and B.Sc.
+With 35 years of cosmetic surgery experience, Dr Goldman also has a lengthy list of qualifications, including FRACS (ID 141033), MB, ChB, and B.Sc.
 (Hons).

 Dr Goldman and his team will ensure that you receive the best of care throughout your entire procedure – including post-op.